Manuel Curado: Philosophical thought

 Another way of thinking about the relationship between human beings and the objects that exist in the world is modern science.
 Manuel Curado argues that the interpretation that is usually offered about the scope and meaning of modern scientific activity is very poor.
 From his point of view, to try to understand the world is a very poor description of this scientific activity.
 The scientists describe the world, of course, but also invent and create new objects.
 Curado proposes a philosophical calculus of the ratio there is between the natural world and the artificial world.
 From his point of view, the natural world is getting smaller every day.
 He concludes from this situation that the radical interest of modern science is the creation of artificial worlds.
 As this trend grows in scope, the future will see the completion of this project.
 The conclusion he draws is that the ultimate concern of human beings is competing with God, not only in the neutral way of understanding the work of God.
 These ideas were presented in the essay "The Future of God", part of the edited book Why God If We Do Have Science?

 Publications

 Author of many books, namely The Myth of the Automatic Translation (Braga, Universidade do Minho / CEHUM, 2000), Mysterious Light: Consciousness in the Physical World (Famalicão, Quasi, 2007), Biomedical Law: The Portuguese Legislation (Lisbon, Quid Juris, 2008), Why God If We Do Have Science?
 (Porto, Fronteira do Caos, 2009).

 Editor of the following books: Consciousness and Cognition (Braga, Faculty of Philosophy / UCP, 2004), Mind, Self and Consciousness (Braga, Faculty of Philosophy / UCP, 2007), Italian Letters of Luis Antonio Verney (Lisbon, Sílabo, 2008), Transparent Persons: Current issues in Bioethics (Coimbra, Almedina, 2008) and the God in the University: What Portuguese Academics Do Think About God?
 (Porto, Fronteira do Caos, 2011), "Collected Works of Edmundo Curvelo" (Lisboa, Fundação Calouste Gulbenkian, 2013).

-Manuel Curado is also the author of a vast number of articles and book chapters.
-Many of them were written from the intense and enthusiastic lecturer activity that he has developed and is developing in Portugal and abroad.